The Johnson Family

 column 1

-members of the Altrusa Club, combined business with pleasure last week
+Altrusa Club, combined business with pleasure last week as they travelled

-as they travelled to Los Angeles, Calif., for the Altrusa International
+to Los Angeles, Calif., for the Altrusa International biennial convention

-representing the Milwaukee club were Dr. Frances Johnson, president,
+Delegates representing the Milwaukee club were Dr. Frances Johnson,

-curious reference mentions Frances's unusual advice at a meeting of the
+Another curious reference mentions Frances's unusual advice at a meeting of

 Milwaukee Sentinel 9 May 1929 page 4, column 7